“Nine Sketches, in Charcoal and Blood”

 Things I write with my hindbrain are often among my favorites, and so I’m very pleased to say that “Nine Sketches, in Charcoal and Blood” was published by On Spec in November 2007.
 If you would like mood music while you read it, put on the soundtrack from Interview with the Vampire; the track “Libera Me” is reserved for the stories in Monstrous Beauty, but the rest lent an appropriate air to this mannered little story.
 “Nine Sketches” received an Honorable Mention in the 2007 Year’s Best Fantasy and Horror.

-This story was also reprinted in my collection Maps to Nowhere.
+This story was also reprinted in my collection Maps to Nowhere, and given an audio version by Serial Box.

 “Nine Sketches, in Charcoal and Blood” by Marie Brennan is the kind of story that gives an expectation of good things from the moment you start reading it.
 In this case, when you reach the end, you breathe a sigh of relief that your expectations were never disappointed.
 “Nine Sketches” is about what happens when a man who was part of a mysterious group of others dies and his possessions are auctioned off.
 Brennan has created a tight story with perfectly rising tension that avoids crossing the line into melodrama.